mihai-gabriel1/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock paper scissors game created with HTML, CSS and Javascript.
+Rock paper scissors, a web-responsive game created with HTML, CSS and Javascript.